XavierCLL/Jaziku/docs/incoming_plans.rst

 - print console through classes
 - merge points when the values of two points were merged
 - accept combine thresholds
+- revision of title in climate maps in english
 - auto-validations (skills)
 - metadata inside time series files
 - more interpolations